College of Medicine and Public Health

 Peer Reviewer for various Elsevier, Springer and Cell Press Journals

-Grant Reviewer- Ministry of Science and Innovation (Europe, US and the Asian Countries)
+Grant Reviewer- Ministry of Science and Innovation (Europe, the US, and the Asian Countries)

 Life Member of various Biotechnology Societies (International and National)